Al Oliver: Giants, Phillies, Dodgers, and Blue Jays (1984–85)

 On February 27, 1984, Oliver was traded to the San Francisco Giants for Fred Breining and Max Venable.
 The San Francisco Giants later sent Andy McGaffigan to the Montreal Expos to complete the trade.
 Later that same year, on August 20, 1984, he was again traded, this time with Renie Martin to the Philadelphia Phillies for Kelly Downs and George Riley.

 In the 1985 offseason, Oliver was traded by the Phillies to the Los Angeles Dodgers for Pat Zachry.
 Then, on July 9, 1985, he was traded by the Los Angeles Dodgers to the Toronto Blue Jays for Len Matuszek.
 With the Blue Jays, Oliver delivered two game-winning hits in the first four games of the 1985 American League Championship Series against Kansas City.
 However, the Royals rallied to win the last three games.
 In the seventh and deciding game, the lefty Oliver started as the DH against right-hander Bret Saberhagen.
 But after pitching three scoreless innings, Saberhagen departed the game in favor of lefty Charlie Leibrandt, thus giving the Royals the platoon advantage.
 Right-handed batter Cliff Johnson pinch hit for Oliver, and struck out, ending a Blue Jays rally.
 Oliver was caught by TV cameras angrily scowling in the dugout, knowing his night—and as it turned out, his season and career—were over.
 Oliver batted .375 for the series.
+He is one of the few players to play for both major league Canadian teams, the Toronto Blue Jays and the Montreal Expos.

 Oliver claims that he was forced to retire due to collusion.
 Courts ruled that there was collusion among baseball owners in the mid-1980s, which included Oliver (and nine others) when a judge ruled that he was entitled to $680,031.05 in 1995.

 Several players, including Kirk Gibson, were allowed to file for free agency a second time because of the court order based on the "collusion" finding.
 Oliver himself believes that he could have played four or five more years.
 Andre Dawson said, "Al, as a lifetime .300 hitter after 18 seasons, I feel is deserving of induction into the Baseball Hall of Fame.
 There is no question in my mind had he not been forced out of the game by collusion, had he been given an all-out honest attempt to achieve 3,000 hits, he would have done it.
 He was pushed out of the game when he was still a .300 hitter.
 I feel he deserves a place in baseball today."